Quotients of graph operators by symmetry representations

+While the main body of the paper deals with finite-dimensional operators, in Section~\ref{sec:QuantumGraphs} we show how to use it to compute quotients of unbounded self-adjoint operators on metric (``quantum'') graphs, where one has to be careful to take an appropriate quotient of the operator's domain.
+Thus we are simplifying and making more explicit the constuction of \cite{Ban09,Par10}, incidentally proving that it preserves self-adjointness.
+Delaying all details to Section~\ref{sec:QuantumGraphs}, we present here an example of a non-trivial quotient.

+\begin{example} Consider a quantum graph analogue of Example~\ref{ex:tetra_intro}, namely the graph in Fig.~\ref{fig:discrete_tetra_qg}(a).
+We defer the rigorous description of the corresponding differential operator $\Gamma$ to Section~\ref{sec:QuantumGraphs}; here we just mention that all edges have the same length $2\ell$, all vertices have Neumann-Kirchhoff (NK or ``standard'') conditions and the potential is assumed to be symmetric with respect to reflection around the midpoint, $q(2\ell-x)=q(x)$.

+The symmetry group here is $S_{4}$, so the presence of eigenvalues of multiplicity three is not surprising.
+What is remarkable is that those eigenvalues are exactly the eigenvalues of the graph shown in Fig.~\ref{fig:discrete_tetra_qg}(b), where the central vertex has NK conditions, right vertex has Neumann and the left vertex has anti-periodic conditions\footnote{Alternatively, we can remove the left vertex and add a magnetic potential with flux $\pi$ through the loop of the graph.}.
+As above, the main result of this work is \emph{representing the action} of the original graph operator on an appropriate invariant subspace \emph{as a concrete operator on a smaller graph}. \end{example}

 The paper is structured as follows.
-We finish the introduction by presenting an elementary example in order to demonstrate the ideas behind the quotient operator and the possible ways to construct it.
-Our main results are provided in Section \ref{sec:quotient_operators}.
-We introduce there a general definition (Definition \ref{Dfn: Quotient operator}) for our quotient operator, which satisfies various algebraic and spectral properties.
-Theorems \ref{thm:theta_decomp} and \ref{thm:Geometric_quotient_formula} then show how one may restrict to particular choices of the quotient operator whose structural properties are maintained.
-Section \ref{Sec: Examples} provides some relevant examples and Sections \ref{sec:Quotient-operator-formula} and \ref{Sec: Properties of quot ops} contain proofs of the results announced in Section~\ref{sec:quotient_operators}.
+Our main results are presented in Section~\ref{sec:quotient_operators}, where we define the quotient by a compact formula in Definition~\ref{def: matrix_form_of_quotient} and then, in Theorem~\ref{thm: Quotient fundamental property} and Propositions~\ref{prop: Algebraic properties} and \ref{Prop:Spectral_property}, establish its various algebraic and spectral properties.
+Section~\ref{sec:Examples} provides several examples that illustrate the group-theoretic constructions used in the proofs of Section~\ref{sec:quotient_operators}.